Key questions to ask in finding the perfect stroller or travel system for your family travel needs

 Extra advice when looking at double strollers:

 - Side-by-sides can be troublesome in narrow locations but overall are slightly easier to maneuver than a tandem.
 (Remember if testing these in a shop, add lots of weight for when there are two older children!)

-- Tandems do not collapse easily, almost always coming in several parts which is not easy to deal with when you need to quickly fold, e.g. getting on buses, carts etc.
+- Tandems do not collapse easily, almost always coming in several parts which are not easy to deal with when you need to quickly fold, e.g. getting on buses, carts, etc.